addisoni/cmpe131_g4/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Logging in
-1. After creating your new account, you'll be sent to our login page where you enter your account details
+1. After creating your new account, you'll be sent to our login page where you enter your account details then click "Sign in" to login to your account
 <div align="center">
   <a href="https://github.com/addisoni/cmpe131_g4">
     <img src="images/readme/login.png" alt="Logo" width="317" height="331">